 Parquet flooring differs its installation not only because there are a lot of small pieces, which have to be fitted in different directions and patterns.
 Parquetry is not that easy to be fitted and we highly recommend hiring a professional in your London area to do the job for you.
 However, if you are confident and want to start a DIY project or simply because you can make quality control of the performance of the hired technicians, here are some simple rules when parquet installing:

 - You can’t skip preparing the subfloor especially if concrete.
 You are going to need the moisture, evenness and cleanness test prior to avoid and prevent flooring issues later.
 Because parquetry blocks are usually completely made from wood, they can get unfixed and loose with time, due to humidity and high traffic.

 - The best way of fitting parquetry is glueing any block to the subfloor with high-quality wood floor adhesive.
 Try to avoid using nails.

-- If fitting over concrete, be sure you add a layer of polyethylene film.
+- If fitting over concrete, be sure you add a layer of polyethene film.

 Finally, parquet flooring is low-maintenance and requires 2 to 3 times a week vacuuming or cleaning with a fine broom and mopping with no damp mop simply once a week.
-For more advices, tips and tricks, you can contact Parquet Floor Fitters on 020 88309782 or 0800 0434359 or email@example.com.
+For more advice, tips and tricks, you can contact Parquet Floor Fitters on 020 88309782 or 0800 0434359 or firstname.lastname@example.org.